Laurens256/bloktech/README.md

 ## Running the project
 To run the project you can either use `node server.js` or `nodemon server.js` where the latter is preferred for development purposes.

+## Wiki
+Want to read more about the project?
+Read the [wiki](https://github.com/Laurens256/bloktech/wiki)

 ## Sources
 - [Readme template](https://gist.github.com/Igormandello/57d57ee9a9f32a5414009cbe191db432)